France Throws the Bums Out and Votes for a New Political Reality

 Both the ruling Socialists and the conservative Republicans suffered crushing defeats, as millions of French voters expressed years of exasperation, fear and disillusion by voting for insurgent or extremist candidates.
 The run-off round between Macron and Le Pen—Sunday's two top vote-getters—is on May 7.

-As the polls closed at 8 p.m., the results appeared to be a collective cri de couer against the establishment.
+As the polls closed at 8 p.m., the results appeared to be a collective cri de coeur against the establishment.
 "This is huge," says Pierre Haski, political columnist for the news magazine L'Obs, speaking to TIME after the vote.
 "The two parties that have dominated the political landscape for three or four decades have collapsed."

 The next President of France now seems highly likely to be Macron, who captured the most votes among 11 candidates on Sunday.
 That itself is a stunning new reality.
 Macron, just 39, would be France's youngest-ever president by far if he is inaugurated in the ornate Elysée Palace on May 15.